bayareala8s/training/data-structures-algorithms-python/README.md

 This course structure provides a balanced mix of theoretical understanding and practical implementation, equipping students with the skills needed to excel in computer science and software development roles.

+"Data Structures and Algorithms in Python" is a repository that typically contains code, scripts, and educational resources related to data structures and algorithms.

+The repository might include:

+- Implementations of various data structures (like arrays, linked lists, trees, graphs, stacks, queues, hash tables, etc.) in one or more programming languages.
+- Implementations of various algorithms (like sorting, searching, graph algorithms, dynamic programming solutions, etc.) in one or more programming languages.
+- Problem sets or exercises for practicing data structures and algorithms.
+- Tutorials or explanations of how different data structures and algorithms work.
+- Benchmarks or performance comparisons of different data structures and algorithms.